YuchenWang2015/YuchenWang2015.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 I am a fifth-year PhD candidate in the theoretical and computational chemistry division at K-State.
-I am interested in using theoretical approaches (specifically, TDDFT and Non-adiabatic dynamics) to investigate the plasmonic characters of silver/gold nanoclusters.
+My areas of interests are using theoretical approaches (specifically, TDDFT and Non-adiabatic dynamics) to investigate the plasmonic characters of silver/gold nanoclusters.
 I also enjoy collaborating with experimental groups to help them elucidate the reaction mechanisms, and study the ground and excited-state properties.
 And of course, I am hoping my calculations can provide more physical insights, not just how well it fits the experimental data😉.
 If you are interested in collaborating with me/my group, please contact me (yuchenwang@ksu.edu) or my supervisor: Prof. Christine Aikens. <br>
 In my spare time, I like reading literature from all over the world🌍, yoga (Pilates 🧘‍♀️), learning violin 🎻, watching Ghibli movies and hiking with friends, and -- playing Mario Kart 😊.

 {style="text-align: justify;"}